dVp007/cbh-take-home-test/Ticket_Breakdown.md

  ### acceptance criteria
   - Column should be indexed so that is will better for searches
  ### unknowns:
-  - Type of id. (can be a number or string).
+  - Type of customId. (can be a number or string).
   - Max Length of the id.
   - Can it be null ?
 I mean is it a required field at the time of creation or it will be updated later.
 So accordingly column can be null or not null.
   ### time/effort estimates